miqueasmd/miqueasmd/README.md

 ## 📈 Goals for 2026
 - Scale AI automation consulting, expanding the client base across US and Europe.
 - Deepen expertise in multi-agent AI systems and enterprise-grade automation solutions.
-- Strengthen cloud infrastructure skills across Azure, GCP, AWS, and OCI.
+- Deepen cloud infrastructure expertise across Azure, GCP and Oracle Cloud, with hands-on use of Digital Ocean and Hetzner for cost-efficient deployments.
 - Continue evolving in Computer Science Engineering (UOC).

 ---